Updated Jan 3rd, 2022.

 Add znx to the PATH

 We can now move the znx AppImage to our PATH.
 Use mv to move the file to /usr/bin and execute hash -d /usr/bin/znx to update the cached paths.
-Now we can access znx from everywhere without having to type ./ first.
+Now we can access znx from everywhere without typing ./ first.

 Testing that everything works

-Now that we have added the files and the labels, znx can make use of the existing Root partition to deploy images.
-This is the easiest step; to test this, let’s deploy a new znx compatible ISO file.
+Now that we have added the files and the labels, znx can use the existing Root partition to deploy images.
+This is the easiest step; to test this, let’s deploy a new znx-compatible ISO file.

 sudo znx deploy /dev/sda nx/minimal http://updates.nxos.org/nitrux-minimal-vfio-amd64.iso

-znx can deploy images, hurrah!.
+znx can deploy images, hurrah!
 Also, since we set the labels, the rest of the functionality is available.
-That means that we can deploy, upgrade, downgrade and remove images.
+That means we can deploy, upgrade, downgrade, and remove images.

 The image below is from the Virtualbox EFI boot menu (or Boot Manager).
 As we can observe, we added the EFI entry of znx, and if we select it, the computer will display the znx boot menu.
-To access this menu, press ESC when the virtual machine is booting up.
+Press ESC when the virtual machine is booting up to access this menu.

 And if we wanted to boot into Xubuntu, we’d select the ubuntu boot entry.

-Then, if we press ESC again after selecting the ubuntu boot entry, we will access the Xubuntu GRUB boot menu; this means that we didn’t break anything, and we can access both systems.
+Then, if we press ESC again after selecting the ubuntu boot entry, we will access the Xubuntu GRUB boot menu; this means that we didn’t break anything and can access both systems.

 Conclusion